petervanderdoes/AVH-Amazon/readme.txt

 None

 == Changelog ==
+=Version 3.3.2 =
+* Bugfix: Change of the widget HTML code.
+Makes it more like the WordPress widgets, helping with the layout of certain themes.

 = Version 3.3.1 =
 * Bugfix: When no Universal Item pictures have been generated, an error occurs.